Quarterly cybersecurity buyer trends: Where is the market moving?

 • Traction is highest among enterprises with 1,000–5,000+ employees.

-• IT security, compliance, and operations functions show the greatest engagement with cybersecurity topics.
+• IT security, compliance, and risk management functions show the greatest engagement with cybersecurity topics.

 From insight to impact, here's how to apply our insight into your campaigns: